zelisinho/anypoint-examples/extracting-data-from-LDAP-directory/README.md

 9. If you click on ROOT DSE in the panel LDAP browser, you should see the imported data structure.

 10. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
+11. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081

-11. Double-click on ldap.xml under src/main/app directory and open *Global Elements* tab.
+12. Double-click on ldap.xml under src/main/app directory and open *Global Elements* tab.
 Open LDAP configuration and fill in these values if you strictly followed the instructions:

 		Principal DN	cn=Manager,dc=my-domain,dc=com
 		Password		root
 		URL 			ldap://localhost:389/dc=my-domain,dc=com

-12. Run it as Mule Application.
+13. Run it as Mule Application.

-11. Open your browser and type *http://localhost:8081/* in the address bar.
+14. Open your browser and type *http://localhost:8081/* in the address bar.

-12. You should see three user records logged in the console output similar to this one:
+15. You should see three user records logged in the console output similar to this one:

 		[dn: cn=mmc,ou=people
 		uid: mmc